 If you’re looking to add a little cargo space to your trips throughout Fort Myers, North Port, and Port Charlotte, but you’re still trying to retain the agility of a compact car, you may want to consider a crossover.
 However, a lot of drivers interested in this class find themselves torn on the new Honda HR-V and Subaru Crosstrek.
 But in order to truly decide on the right crossover, you’ll want a better sense of how they differ.

-At Port Charlotte Honda, we’re here to delve in and explore the HR-V vs. Crosstrek.
+At Norm Reeves Honda Superstore Port Charlotte, we’re here to delve in and explore the HR-V vs. Crosstrek.
 We’ll take a closer look at their similarities while highlighting their differences so you can get a true sense of which crossover is best suited for you!

 HR-V vs Crosstrek Engine Specs & Efficiency